rancher-sandbox/sbombastic/docs/user-guide/airgap-support.md

 # Air Gap Support

-SBOMbastic can be used in air-gapped environments.
+SBOMscanner can be used in air-gapped environments.

-To run the scans, SBOMbastic currently needs the following external sources:
+To run the scans, SBOMscanner currently needs the following external sources:

 * Vulnerability Database